INGATESTONE & District

 Introduction of a Individual Singles Champion Award

-2000 - Presidents Shield is introduced to recognize the team that supports the league
+2000 - Presidents award is introduced to recognize a team's support to the league

 2003 - Fargo & Hatcher Cup's format changes too: 1 x Six 1001; 2 x Triples 701;